Midtown Madness 2: Legacy

 After the game was released in 2000, Angel Studios ended its partnership with Microsoft.
 The Midtown Madness series was transferred to Swedish studio DICE, and Midtown Madness 3 was released in 2003.
-Angel Studios would release Midnight Club: Street Racing and Smuggler's Run few weeks after Midtown Madness 2 and is considered as a spiritual successor to the Midtown Madness series.
-Both games are would become a success for Angel Studios, eventuality becoming its own franchise named Midnight Club and Smuggler's Run.
+Angel Studios would release Midnight Club: Street Racing and Smuggler's Run a few weeks after Midtown Madness 2, which would be considered the spiritual successors to the Midtown Madness series.
+Both games would go on to become successes for Angel Studios, Midnight Club eventually becoming its own franchise.
 Some of the developers of the game remained and worked on the sequel Midtown Madness 3.
-After that, they would either stay at DICE and work on Battlefield series or stay at Microsoft.
+After that, they would either stay at DICE and work on the Battlefield series or stay at Microsoft.

 Midtown Madness 2 was the last racing game published by Microsoft for PCs, until the release of Forza Motorsport 6: Apex in 2016.

-Also Midtown Madness 2 was the first title to use the AGE (Angel Game Engine) game engine, unlike the ARTS (Angel Real Time Simulation) game engine used by its prequel, Midtown Madness, and which was also used in the Major League Baseball Featuring Ken Griffey Jr. and Slugfest games developed by Angel Studios.
-This game engine laterly evolved and renamed as RAGE (Rockstar Advanced Game Engine) and became the cornerstone of today's modern Rockstar Games titles.
+Midtown Madness 2 was also the first title to use the AGE (Angel Game Engine) game engine, unlike the ARTS (Angel Real Time Simulation) game engine used by its prequel, Midtown Madness, and which was also used in the Major League Baseball Featuring Ken Griffey Jr. and Slugfest games developed by Angel Studios.
+This game engine later evolved and was renamed RAGE (Rockstar Advanced Game Engine) and became the cornerstone of today's modern Rockstar Games titles.